notaika/wealthsimple-industry-project/README.md

 ## App Notes
+To checkout the app-demo:
+- git clone `git@github.com:notaika/wealthsimple-industry-project.git`
-To checkout the app-demo: run `npm run dev` in your console. <br>
+- run `npm run dev` in your console. <br>
 <i> Please make sure that the app view width is set to 445px in the responsive tab of Chrome Dev Tools.</i>

-- The app was mainly based off the wealthsimple phone app.
+The app was mainly based off the wealthsimple phone app.
 We decided to do a simple coded app rather than using figma to show basic functionality (but also mainly because we are a team of developers with little figma experience...)
     - With that being said, everything is hard-coded and we'd like to highlight that this app contains simple functionality and doesn't explore the depths of logic and back-end, but will be explained during the presentation.
 - Everything is to be <b> viewed strictly in 445px (WIDTH) </b> as we based it off the app screenshot.
 - The hard-coded functionality only shows one possible example of each functionality and scenario.

 ## App Screenshots
-Dashboard:
+Dashboard: <br>
 ![alt text](./src/assets/screenshots/image.png)

-Resources Page:
+Resources Page: <br>
 ![alt text](./src/assets/screenshots/image-1.png)

 Curriculum Page:
 ![alt text](./src/assets/screenshots/image-2.png)

-Quiz Page:
+Quiz Page: <br>
 ![alt text](./src/assets/screenshots/image-3.png)

-Rewards Page:
+Rewards Page: <br>
 ![alt text](./src/assets/screenshots/image-4.png)